videojs/http-streaming/docs/creating-content.md

 ## Commands for creating tests streams

-### Streams with EXT-X-PROGRAM-DATE-TIME for testing seekToStreamTime and convertToStreamTime
+### Streams with EXT-X-PROGRAM-DATE-TIME for testing seekToProgramTime and convertToProgramTime

 lavfi and testsrc are provided for creating a test stream in ffmpeg -g 300 sets the GOP size to 300 (keyframe interval, at 30fps, one keyframe every 10 seconds)